lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Some cards or effects will be played before range is determined.
 This is clearly stated upon those cards.

-**Note:** Effects that are played “before range is determined” must be played before the acting minion decides whether or not to play a maneuver.
+**Note:** Effects that are played “before range is chosen” must be played before the acting minion decides whether or not to play a maneuver.

 #### 2. Determine Range